soumaiabouh/python-projects-and-machine-learning/machine-learning/KNN-and-Decision-Tree/README.md

 # KNN and Decision Tree
-This repository contains a machine learning project completed as part of an Introduction to Machine Learning course.
+This subdirectory contains a machine learning project completed as part of an Introduction to Machine Learning course.
 The project was a collaboration between myself and a teammate, and involved implementing KNN and Decision Tree algorithms.
 We applied these algorithms to two databases and evaluated their performance using Python.
 The two datasets used were a hepatitis dataset and the Diabetic Retinopathy Debrecen dataset, which we also refer to as Messidor features dataset